hiteshlala/dicttool/readme.md

 *  npm run diff
 *  node index.js diff

+## test before doing...

 If you just want to test before executing you can add test flag at end of command.

-Eg: node index.js add test
+*  node index.js add test

 This will write to the test/ directory and you can examine the files

-and node index.js diff test
+*  node index.js diff test

 Will compare the files written in test/ with the english translations